ramirodiazortiz/resume/src/resume.md

 ### Amazon Ring (November 2020 - June 2021)
 *iOS Engineer*

-* While working as an iOS Engineer for Amazon Ring at Deviget LLC, I contributed to the "Neighbors" project by implementing end-to-end functionalities.
+* While working as an iOS Engineer for Amazon Ring, I contributed to the "Neighbors" project by implementing end-to-end functionalities.
 My responsibilities included designing and developing features, collaborating with cross-functional teams, and ensuring the application met high standards of performance and reliability.

 ### Publishers Clearing House (August 2017 - November 2020)
 *iOS Technical Leader*